-The Russo-Japanese War took place during Emperor Gojong’s reign, and Japan came out victorious.
-The Protectorate Treaty of 1905 was signed between the Japanese Empire and the Korean Empire that stripped Korea of rights as an independent nation and made it a protectorate of Japan.
+The Russo-Japanese War occurred during Emperor Gojong’s reign, and Japan came out victorious.
+The Protectorate Treaty of 1905 was signed between the Japanese Empire and the Korean Empire which stripped Korea of its rights as an independent nation and made it a protectorate of Japan.
 This was signed after Japanese troops occupied the Korean imperial palace while negotiations between Japan and Korea took place over Korea’s foreign policy.
-The Japanese Army was also stationed at important locations throughout Korea, which occurred after the United States promised not to interfere in Japan’s matters with Korea through the 1905 Taft–Katsura Agreement.
+The Japanese Army was also stationed at important locations throughout Korea after the United States promised not to interfere in Japan’s matters with Korea through the 1905 Taft–Katsura Agreement.

 Japan forced Gojong to abdicate in favour of his son on 19 July 1907.
-Sunjong then became the Emperor of Korea, but he was limited on what he could do because of Japanese control in the country.
+Sunjong then became the Emperor of Korea, but he was limited in what he could do because of Japanese control of the country.
 Upon becoming the Emperor of Korea, Japan forced Korea into the Japan–Korea Treaty of 1907.
 This treaty said that Korea had to act on the guidance of Japan, and the administration of internal affairs was handed over to the Japanese.
-Additionally, Japan gained the right to appoint and dismiss high ranking officials and made it a rule that all high ranking officials had to be Japanese.
+Additionally, Japan gained the right to appoint and dismiss high-ranking officials and made it a rule that all high-ranking officials had to be Japanese.

 Korea’s military was later dismissed, and Korea’s judicial power was ultimately stripped in 1909.